 Addressing drought through on-farm research and extension

 As producers across the province are increasingly challenged by the impacts of drought, extension and research projects are working to support adaptation.
-In this session, you’ll get a deeper understanding of the BC Ministry of Agriculture and Food’s collaborative efforts towards water security for BC agriculture, and explore how two projects are tackling water challenges with different approaches – from generating enhanced weather data to on-farm drought resilience through riparian restoration.
+In this session, we deepened our understanding of the BC Ministry of Agriculture and Food’s collaborative efforts towards water security for BC agriculture, and explored how two projects are tackling water challenges with different approaches – from generating enhanced weather data to on-farm drought resilience through riparian restoration.

 - Towards water security for agriculture in BC